chenkennt/openpublish/open_publish_design.md

 Live branch can also be used to store branch related configuration.
 For example, if we want to have a configuration about which branches will be published (other branches will only be validated, as publish may be an "expensive" operation), this configuration can be stored in live branch.

+#### 3.2.2 New Feature Dogfooding using Branches

+It'll use a common case that user wants to try new features (like a new markdown extension) in his working branch while keep live branch using stable features.
+We're going to support this by allow user to specify the build toolset they want to use (in GIT repo).
+We'll release multiple versions of our build tool and let user to choose which one they want to use.
+After they test the feature in working branch, they can merge the content to live branch then live branch will also upgrade to use the new build tool.

 ### 3.3 Monitor GIT Repository Changes

 Open publishing will monitor changes in GIT repository and automatically build and publish changes.
 We'll leverage webhook provided by GIT server to get notified when there is an event happened on GIT repo.